2600hz/kazoo/applications/crossbar/doc/notifications.md

     http://{SERVER}:8000/v2/accounts/{ACCOUNT_ID}/notifications/{NOTIFICATION_ID}
 ```

 Note that the only difference is the `Accept` attribute.
 This will determine which attachment is returned in the payload.
-If you specify a non-existent Accept MIME type, expect to receive a `406 Not Acceptable` error.
+If you specify a non-existent `Accept` MIME type, expect to receive a `406 Not Acceptable` error.

-For clients that do not support setting the `Accept` header, a query string parameter can be included (e.g. `http://server:8000/v2/accounts/{ACCOUNT_ID}/notifications/{NOTIFICATION_ID}?accept=text/html` to get the HTML template).
+For clients that do not support setting the `Accept` header, a query string parameter can be included (e.g. `/v2/accounts/{ACCOUNT_ID}/notifications/{NOTIFICATION_ID}?accept=text/html` to get the HTML template).

 #### Update Notification Template: